 Rationale behind marking within your department.

 Assessment front sheets have been developed for both key stages to enable feedback to be effective.
-Students will complete these after each formal assessment.
+Pupils will complete these after each formal assessment.

 Any department specific information regarding assessment.

-KS3: The learning matrices that will be kept in students books for each topic will inform teachers and students of progress throughout the term not just three cycles a year, It is a working document between student and teacher and can inform marking and feedback.
+KS3: The learning matrices that will be kept in pupils books for each topic will inform teachers and pupils of progress throughout the term not just three cycles a year, It is a working document between pupil and teacher and can inform marking and feedback.
 Will forward an example if required.

-KS3 and KS4: Mark schemes will be provided after every assessment and students will be required to engage with these as much as possible in particular KS4.
-The use of WAGOLL will be used to support student during units of work and after each assessment again beginning with KS4.
+KS3 and KS4: Mark schemes will be provided after every assessment and pupils will be required to engage with these as much as possible in particular KS4.
+The use of WAGOLL will be used to support pupil during units of work and after each assessment again beginning with KS4.
 However, this is a long-term goal.

 Key Performance Indicators: